 Details about the videotape are included in the application.
 You may download the application from this webpage.

-The Board will review your application and notify you when you are eligible to take the National Mental Health Clinical Counseling Examination developed by the National Board of Certified Counselors.
+The Board is responsible for reviewing your application and notifying you when you are eligible to take the National Mental Health Clinical Counseling Examination developed by the National Board of Certified Counselors.

 Information about the exam can be found on the NBCC website.